 Sometimes we need to take it upon ourselves to liven up our day with a fun and flattering outfit.
 SPANX Arm Tights are fun to wear and can turn a plain-Jane shirt into a statement piece.
 Needless to say, our fearless founder, Sara, is wooorking those Arm Tights! #armyourwardrobe #style #fashion #spanx #spanxstyle

-8. 23andme, co-founder and CEO, Anne Wojcicki
+8. 23andme co-founder and CEO, Anne Wojcicki

 Anne Wojcicki, Co-Founder and CEO of 23andMe, a personal genomics company, reflecting on a conflict with the FDA regarding product approvals.
 The advice was likely meaningful for her sisters as well- Susan Wojcicki serves as CEO of YouTube, and Janet Wojcicki is an Anthropologist and Epidemiologist based at UCSF. #1460women • Fortune, Photograph via Makers

-Ever wonder your from?
+Ever wonder where you're from?
 Wojcicki studied molecular biology so it should come at no surprise she co-founded a genomics company.
 By focusing on an affordable genealogy test, she hopes "to generate more personalized information so that commercial and academic researchers could better understand and develop new drugs and diagnostics.
-Presently, 23andMe has built one of the world’s largest databases of individual genetic information".
+Presently, 23andMe has built one of the world's largest databases of individual genetic information".